zuplo/docs/docs/dedicated/architecture.md

 <ManagedDedicatedDeploymentArchitecture />

-### Multiple Regions
+### Multiple regions

-It is common practice to deploy your API Gateway to multiple regions to provide higher availible, lower latency, and to meet regulatory requirements.
+It's common practice to deploy your API Gateway to multiple regions to provide higher available, lower latency, and to meet regulatory requirements.
 Zuplo can deploy your API Gateway to multiple regions and manage the deployment to each region without any downtime.

 When your API Gateway is deployed to multiple regions, Zuplo uses a global load balancer to route traffic to the closest region.
 This provides low latency access to your APIs for end-users around the world.
-The load balancer is also configured to handle failover in case of an outage in one region.
+The load balancer is also configured to handle fail over in case of an outage in one region.

 <ManagedDedicatedMultiRegionArchitecture />

 ### Environments

 Customers running managed dedicated Zuplo typically have multiple instances of Zuplo deployed.
-The most common case is to have a production instance(s) and a non-production instance.
+The most common case is to have a production instances and a non-production instance.
 The non-production instance is used to deploy and test changes to your API Gateway before deploying them to production.

 Each instance is isolated and runs in its own VPC or network.

-It is possible to have multiple instances depending on your requirements.
-For example, some customers have seperate instances for production, staging, and development.
+It's possible to have multiple instances depending on your requirements.
+For example, some customers have separate instances for production, staging, and development.
 For most customer though, a single production and a single development instance is sufficient.